-All the attractions are linked by a road.
+A road connects all of the attractions.
 You can also partake in numerous outdoor activities near the road.
 For one, you can check out the Mount Vernon trail for bicycling.

-Go hiking at one of the multiple trails in Dyke Marsh Wildlife Preserve, Fort Hunt Park, and Jones Point Park.
+Go hiking at one of the multiple trails in Dyke Marsh Wildlife Preserve, Fort Hunt Park, or Jones Point Park.
 These parks also have perfect options for kayaking, canoeing, picnicking, walking, and running.

 Location: Greenbelt, Maryland

 When visiting Maryland’s national parks, you should especially check out Greenbelt Park, which many regard as a retreat from the noisy city.